 An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.

-An ischemic stroke typically results from blockage of an artery that supplies the brain, most commonly a branch of one of the internal carotid arteries.
+An ischemic stroke typically results from blockage of an artery that supplies the brain, most commonly a branch of one of the internal carotid arteries (Fig. 1: Supplying the Brain with Blood).

 Commonly, blockages are blood clots (thrombi) or pieces of fatty deposits (atheromas, or plaques) due to atherosclerosis.
 Such blockages often occur in the following ways:

-Several conditions besides rupture of an atheroma can trigger or promote the formation of blood clots, increasing the risk of blockage by a blood clot, such as the following:
+Several conditions besides rupture of an atheroma can trigger or promote the formation of blood clots, increasing the risk of blockage by a blood clot.
+They include the following:

-Another common cause of ischemic strokes is a lacunar infarction.
-In lacunar infarction, one of the small arteries deep in the brain becomes blocked by a mixture of fat and connective tissue—a blood clot is not the cause.
-This disorder is called lipohyalinosis and tends to occur in older people with diabetes or poorly controlled high blood pressure.
-Lipohyalinosis is different from atherosclerosis, but both disorders can cause blockage of arteries.
-Only a small part of the brain is damaged in lacunar infarction.
+Lacunar infarction is another cause of ischemic stroke.
+In lacunar infarction, one of the small arteries deep in the brain becomes blocked when part of its wall deteriorates and is replaced by a mixture of fat and connective tissue—a disorder called lipohyalinosis.
+Lipohyalinosis is different from atherosclerosis, but both disorders can cause arteries to be blocked.
+Lacunar infarction tends to occur in older people with diabetes or poorly controlled high blood pressure.
+Only a small part of the brain is damaged in lacunar infarction, and the prognosis is usually good.
+However, over time, many small lacunar infarcts often develop.

 Usually, symptoms occur suddenly and are often most severe a few minutes after they start because most ischemic strokes begin suddenly, develop rapidly, and cause death of brain tissue within minutes to hours.
 Then, most strokes become stable, causing little or no further damage.
 Strokes that remain stable for 2 to 3 days are called completed strokes.
 Sudden blockage by an embolus is most likely to cause this kind of stroke.

 Less commonly, symptoms develop slowly.
 They result from strokes that continue to worsen for several hours to a day or two, as a steadily enlarging area of brain tissue dies.
 Such strokes are called evolving strokes.
-The progression of symptoms and damage is usually interrupted by somewhat stable periods, during which the area temporarily stops enlarging or some improvement occurs.
+The progression of symptoms and damage is usually interrupted by somewhat stable periods.
+During these periods, the area temporarily stops enlarging or some improvement occurs.
 Such strokes are usually due to the formation of clots in a narrowed artery.

 When the arteries that branch from the vertebral arteries (which carry blood along the back of the neck to the brain) are affected, the following are most common: